m-labs/artiq/doc/manual/using_drtio_subkernels.rst

 Using the core language with DRTIO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Remote channels are accessed just as local channels are (e.g., most commonly, by calling ``self.setattr_device()`` and then referencing the channel by name.)
+Remote channels are accessed just as local channels are (e.g., most commonly, by calling ``self.setattr_device()`` and then referencing the device by name.)

 Link establishment
 ^^^^^^^^^^^^^^^^^^